acwind-lib/acwind/docs/_source/userguide.rst

 The packages has been designed to build neural net classifiers to label SCADA data coming from wind farms, to perform automatic labelling of operational states given a set of input signals.
-For more details see ''REFERENCE TO PAPER''.
+For more details see paper_.

-to be continued ...

 Formatting of the Data
 ----------------------